 Domestic Violence Project Overview

 The Domestic Violence Project (DVP) introduces students to a variety of different forms of legal advocacy on behalf of victims of domestic violence and their children.
-DVP students co-enroll in Law 6688 and work in a range of domestic violence field placements which can involve direct representation or advocacy for individual clients; prosecution of domestic violence cases in state attorneys’ offices; appellate work with DV LEAP, the Domestic Violence Legal Empowerment and Appeals Project housed at GW, and its law firm pro bono partners; or legislative and policy work for national or local domestic violence advocacy organizations.
+DVP students co-enroll in Law 6688 and work in a range of domestic violence field placements which can involve direct representation or advocacy for individual clients; prosecution of domestic violence cases in state attorneys’ offices; civil legal representation with local legal service organizations; and legislative and policy work for national or local domestic violence advocacy organizations.
 Students gain transferable lawyering skills while learning about social change lawyering and issues in domestic violence law.
 The course provides students an opportunity to engage in real-world advocacy for clients, cases, and policy, while also focusing on their own professional development, with ongoing mentoring from the professor through small group supervision and the exchange of journals and responses.

 Student fieldwork in the Domestic Violence Clinic may include:

-• Working on national policy development and federal legislation, including researching and drafting legislation, attending meetings with other national public interest groups, and lobbying Congress under the auspices of a national domestic violence organization such as the National Network to End Domestic Violence;
+• Working on national or local policy development and federal legislation, including researching and drafting legislation, attending meetings with other national public interest groups, and lobbying Congress or the DC Council under the auspices of a national or local domestic violence organization such as the National Network to End Domestic Violence or the DC Coalition Against Domestic Violence;

-• Working on issues relating to children, youth and domestic violence with Break the Cycle or other organizations;
+• Working on issues relating to children, youth and domestic violence with Break the Cycle and Child Justice;

 Students are selected based on their interest in domestic violence issues, as well as any past experience and potential future aspirations related to the topic.
 An aspiration towards public interest work is also considered.
 Professor Meier tries to select students with different backgrounds and experiences, but a common desire to serve victims of domestic violence, a desire to learn about the issue, and the desire to gain invaluable experience are three important considerations.